 Resources for all

-- The Disability Access and Compliance(link is external) office services students, staff, faculty, and visitors by helping assure all University-sponsored programs and services are equally accessible to people with disabilities.
+- The Disability Access and Compliance office services students, staff, faculty, and visitors by helping assure all University-sponsored programs and services are equally accessible to people with disabilities.
 Campus Access Services is responsible for facilitating accommodations and services for non-course activities on the UC Berkeley campus.
 This includes CART/ASL requests, access information resources, and mobility accommodations for people with qualifying disability needs.

-- The Academic Accommodations Hub(link is external) provides more information about seeking accommodations and supportive measures.
+- The Academic Accommodations Hub provides more information about seeking accommodations and supportive measures.

 - If you are seeking information about navigating the campus or mobility resources for faculty, staff, and students, please visit the Navigating around campus safely page.

-- The Campus Events(link is external) section of the Disability Access & Compliance website has accessibility information for those attending or hosting a campus event.
+- The Campus Events section of the Disability Access & Compliance website has accessibility information for those attending or hosting a campus event.

-- Please see the Division of Equity and Inclusion's Disability Justice Hub(link is external) for more tools.
+- Please see the Division of Equity and Inclusion's Disability Justice Hub for more resources.